-Franklin collects lead and copper samples for compliance with the EPA's Lead and Copper Rule.
+Franklin collects lead and copper samples for compliance with the Environmental Protection Agency's (EPA) Lead and Copper Rule.
 Since the inception of Franklin's corrosion control program in the early 1990s, lead and copper levels have remained well below the EPA action levels (AL).
-The most recent round of testing found lead levels ranging from non-detect to 3 parts per billion (ppb) (AL = 15 ppb) and copper levels ranging from 0.09 to 0.94 parts per million (ppm) (AL =1.3 ppm).
+The most recent round of testing found lead levels ranging from non-detect to 3 parts per billion (ppb) (AL=15 ppb) and copper levels ranging from 0.09 to 0.84 parts per million (ppm) (AL=1.3 ppm).
+Although sampling for lead and copper was not required for the Town in 2016, samples were taken at all schools as a proactive measure and were found to be below ALs.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Franklin Department of Public Works Water Division is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your drinking water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead